dcomtois/summarytools/README.md

 #### desc() has a "transpose" option

-If your eyes (or brain?) prefers seeing things the other way around, you just set `transpose` to `TRUE`:
+If your eyes (or brain?) prefer seeing things the other way around, you just set `transpose` to `TRUE`:

 ```r
 > desc(iris, transpose=TRUE)